ch-stark/argocdpoliciesblog/blog.md

   Please review this [blog]((https://gexperts.com/wp/bootstrapping-openshift-gitops-with-rhacm/)) for a comprehensive example how to bootstrap an Environment using Policies.

 * It offers you the option to enforce and monitor the settings of Gitops-Operator/ArgoCD regardless if you have a `centralized` or `decentralized` approach.
-This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which come from `inconsistencies1 e.g. regarding RBAC and which are later difficult to troubleshoot.
+This means you can consistently rollout the configuration to your fleet of clusters avoiding any issues which come from `inconsistencies` e.g. regarding RBAC and which are later difficult to troubleshoot.

 * You get advanced templating features optimized for `Multi-Cluster-Management` which includes `Secrets-Management` where you can securely copy a secret from the Hub to a ManagedCluster like in below example.